Netruk44/borg-repository-explorer/readme.md

 ### Known Issues
 * If you move a Borg repository to a new location, `borg` will display a warning to stdout with a prompt to confirm the new location.
 This will cause Borg Explorer to appear to hang, as it doesn't recognize the prompt.
-  * You can Ctrl-C Borg Explorer to cancel the operation.
+  * You can simply exit Borg Explorer to cancel the operation.
 This will not leave a lock on the repository.
   * **Workaround**: Move the repository back to the original location, or delete the repository and re-create it.
   * **Workaround**: Run a borg command (like `borg info`) on the repository from the command line to manually approve the new location.